CSCfi/csc-user-guide/docs/apps/mrbayes.md

 end;
 ```

-Example batch job script for Puhti using 8 cores.
+Example batch job script for Puhti-rhel7 using 8 cores.
 (We are using 8 cores since our example uses nchains=4, nruns=2, so 4*2=8.)

 ```text
 #!/bin/bash